 How to Grow Geraniums

-These are hardy Geraniums mainly herbaceous perennials, not be confused with Pelargoniums, which are also often called Geraniums, which are non hardy and often feature as summer bedding.
-This group of Geraniums, common name cranesbill, are fully hardy and an attractive, useful border plant which is very unfussy about growing conditions, and mixes well with other plants, especially good with roses, and loved by both bees and butterflies.
+Hardy Geraniums as a plant group are mainly herbaceous perennials, not be confused with Pelargoniums, which are also often called Geraniums, which are non hardy and usually feature as summer bedding.
+This group of Geraniums, whose common name is Cranesbill, are fully hardy and an attractive, useful border plant which is unfussy about it's growing conditions, and mixes well with other plants, especially good with roses, and loved by both bees and butterflies.

-Geraniums will grow in sun or partial/light shade which is why they are included in shade tolerate plants and growing Geraniums is easy to grow.
+Geraniums will grow in sun or partial/light shade which is why they are included in shade tolerate plants.
+Growing Geraniums is easy and they are classified as "green wheelbarrow", making them amongst the easiest of plants to grow.
 Geranium flower colours are blue, purple, pink and white often with attractive markings inside the flowers, as in image top right.
-There are compact varieties for rockeries and also taller ones suitable for borders.
+There are compact varieties for rockeries and taller ones suitable for borders.
 The strong blue and purple Geraniums are particularly attractive to bees and make a good contrast against the lime green of Achemilla mollis, image left.
 Achemilla

-The good thing about Growing Geraniums is that they need little attention and they will grow in most soils, unless waterlogged, in full sun and in partial shade.
+One of the good things about Growing Geraniums is that they need little attention and they will grow in most soils, unless waterlogged, in full sun and in partial shade.
 The only effort when growing Geraniums is with regard to dead heading and because most varieties produce a lot of flowers, that equates to a

 Some Geraniums are long flowering and will flower right from June to frosts.